dafny-lang/rfcs/0003-for-each.md

 }
 ```

-The domain is allowed to infinite if the loop is used in a compiled context and an explicit `decreases` clause is provided.
+The domain is allowed to be potentially infinite if the loop is used in a compiled context and an explicit `decreases` clause is provided.
 `decreases *` is permitted, in which the `foreach` loop may never terminate.
 Any other `decreases` clause can be provided
 to ensure the loop terminates even if the domain is potentially infinite.
 The following (slightly bizarre) example is legal: